donomii/ssh-expect/README.md

         ["is running" "service snmpd stop"]         ;If the server prints "is running", we send "service snmpd stop" ["is stopped" "service snmpd start"]        ;If the service is not running, start it ]

-ssh-case takes a list of pairs, where each pair is a regex, and a command to run if that regex matches.
-It is effectively a "case" statement that works on the remote machine.

     [options-thunks '[[ "regex" [lambda[]] ] [ "regex" [lambda[]] ] ... ] ]

 option-thunks takes a list of pairs, where each pair is a regex, and a command to run if that regex matches.
 The thunk is run in the context of the script, so it has full access to the ssh object and the racket interpreter, so you can print message, pop up a window, or add data to a database.